ParallelWindfarms/cylinder/lit/cylinder.md

 The last two steps will require the use of the `mapFields` utility in OpenFOAM and may require some tweaking to work out.

+- [ ] figure out how to work `mapFields`, and make this scriptable from Python.

 ## Vector

+- [ ] get rid of `PyFoam` in the vector definition, except for parsing config files

 ``` {.python file=pintFoam/vector.py}
 from __future__ import annotations